-ICEF Public Schools is dedicated to the notion of shared decision making.
+ICEF Public Schools is dedicated to the notion of shared decision-making.
 The governance structure is designed to assure that members of the school community are able to share in the decision-making process.
-ICEF has developed various opportunities in which stakeholders (i.e. Parents, school staff, community members, and high school seniors) can participate in the school's decision-making process as well as in the shaping and implementation of the school's educational program.
+ICEF has developed various opportunities in which stakeholders (i.e. Parents, school staff, and community members) can participate in the school's decision-making process as well as in the shaping and implementation of the school's educational program.